2.1 Material accounting policies

 Work-in-progress and finished goods are valued at lower of cost and net realizable value.
 Cost includes direct materials and labor and a proportion of manufacturing overheads based on normal operating capacity.
 Cost is determined on moving weighted average basis.

-Traded goods are valued at cost.
+Traded goods are valued at cost or net realizable value, whichever is lower.

 Scrap is valued at net realizable value.